 (1) A committee on LEGISLATIVE MANAGEMENT which shall conduct the business affairs of the General Assembly.
-Said committee shall consist of twenty members of the House who shall be the Speaker, the deputy speakers, the majority leader, three members appointed by the minority leader of the House and five members designated by the minority leader of the House, thirteen members of the Senate who shall be the President Pro Tempore, majority leader, a deputy majority leader designated by the majority leader, and five members of the Senate designated by the President Pro Tempore, the minority leader, an assistant minority leader designated by the minority leader and three members of the Senate designated by the President Pro Tempore, the minority leader.
-In matters of legislative operations, it shall include the legislative commissioners and the clerks of each house ex officio.
-The joint committee shall be chaired by the President Pro Tempore and the Speaker.
+Said committee shall consist of twenty members of the House who shall be the Speaker, the deputy speakers, the majority leader, three members appointed by the majority leader, four members appointed by the Speaker, the minority leader and two deputy minority leaders designated by the minority leader of the House, thirteen members of the Senate who shall be the President Pro Tempore, the majority leader, a deputy majority leader designated by the majority leader, and five members of the Senate designated by the President Pro Tempore, the minority leader, and assistant minority leader designated by the minority leader and three members of the Senate designated by the minority leader.
+In matters of legislative operations, the committee shall include the legislative commissioners and the clerks of each chamber ex officio.
+The committee shall be chaired by the President Pro Tempore and the Speaker.
 A majority of the membership shall constitute a quorum and all actions shall require the affirmative vote of a majority.
-At any meeting, if a committee member present of either house requests, a vote of the General Assembly, coordination and supervision of committee work, improvement of legislative operations and deciding on matters of organization, procedures, facilities and working conditions of the General Assembly and compensation of employees of the legislative branch.
+At any meeting, if a committee shall be responsible for the operation of the General Assembly, coordination and supervision of committee work, improvement of legislative operations and deciding on matters of organization, procedures, facilities and working conditions of the General Assembly and compensation of employees of the legislative branch.
 All bills and resolutions relating to such matters shall be referred to said committee.
 The committee shall also have cognizance of legislative task forces and studies and shall be responsible for the facilitation of positive relationships with the federal government and other state governments.

-(2) A committee on EXECUTIVE AND LEGISLATIVE NOMINATIONS, the members of which shall be the majority leader of the Senate or such leader's designee, and four members of the Senate three of whom shall be appointed by the President Pro Tempore and one of whom shall be appointed by the minority leader, and the majority leader of the House or such leader's designee, the minority leader of the House or such leader's designee, and fifteen members of the House, nine of whom shall be appointed by the Speaker and six of whom shall be appointed by the minority leader.
-All executive and legislative nominations requiring action of either or both houses, except judicial nominations and nominations of workers' compensation commissioners, shall be referred to this committee.
+(2) A committee on EXECUTIVE AND LEGISLATIVE NOMINATIONS, the members of which shall be the majority leader of the Senate or said leader's designee, the minority leader of the Senate or said leader's designee, the minority leader of the Senate or said leader's designee, the minority leader of the Mouse or said leader's designee, and fifteen members of the House, nine of whom shall be appointed by the minority leader of the Speaker and six of whom shall be appointed by the minority leader.
+In addition, the cochairpersons and ranking members of the committee having cognizance of matters relating to the duties of a nominee for the position of a department head, as defined in section 4-5 of the general statutes, shall be nonvoting, ex-officio members of the committee on executive and legislative nominations for the consideration of such nomination.
+All executive and legislative nominations requiring action of either or both chambers, except judicial nominations and nominations of workers' compensation commissioners, shall be referred to the committee on executive and legislative nominations.